UlfBissbort/zef-vscode-extension/README.md

 # Zef

-A VS Code extension for working with `.zef.md` files — executable markdown with beautiful rendering.
+Lightweight Jupyter-style notebooks in Markdown.
+Write executable documents with code, results, and visualizations — all in plain `.zef.md` files.

+## Why Zef?

+Zef brings the power of Jupyter notebooks to Markdown files:

+- **Lightweight** — Plain text files, no special notebook format
+- **Executable** — Run code blocks directly in VS Code
+- **Embeddable results** — Output is stored inline, share files with results included
+- **Beautiful rendering** — Dark theme preview with mermaid diagrams and syntax highlighting
+- **Svelte components** — Define and render interactive components inline

 ## Features

-### Code Block Execution
+### Code Execution

+Execute code blocks in multiple languages:

+- **Python** — Full support with expression output (like Jupyter cells)
+- **Rust** — Compile and run
+- **JavaScript / TypeScript** — Bun execution

+The final expression of a code block is captured as **output** — just like Jupyter.
+Side effects are tracked and can be displayed.

+**Run code:**
-- **▶ Run** buttons appear above Python code blocks
+- Click the **▶ Run** button above any code block
-- **Shift+Enter** runs the code block at cursor
+- Press **Shift+Enter** to run the block at cursor
-- Executes in a dedicated terminal
+- Press **Cmd+Enter** (Mac) / **Ctrl+Enter** (Windows) as alternative

+### Embedded Results

+Results from code execution can be embedded directly in the Markdown file.
+This allows you to share `.zef.md` files complete with the outputs — like Jupyter notebooks, but in plain Markdown.

+### Content-Addressed Storage

+For large inputs or outputs, Zef uses a **content-hashing system**:

+- Any value can be identified by its content hash
+- Hashes serve as compact placeholders in your document
+- Sync with the Zef Distributed Hash Store happens transparently
+- Links never go stale — no version conflicts or cache invalidation

 ### Live Preview

-- **Cmd+Shift+V** opens a beautifully rendered preview panel
+Press **Cmd+Shift+V** to open a beautifully rendered preview:

-- Elegant dark theme with Apple-inspired minimalist styling
+- Elegant dark theme with minimalist styling
+- **Mermaid diagrams** rendered automatically
-- Syntax highlighting for Python, Rust, JavaScript, TypeScript
+- Syntax highlighting for all major languages
 - Live updates as you type

-### Editor Integration
+### Svelte Components

-- Gray background highlighting for code blocks
-- Works with any `.zef.md` file
+Define Svelte components directly in code blocks:

+- Components are compiled and rendered inline
+- Interactive UI elements in your documents
+- Compiled output can be embedded for sharing

 ## Usage